JasonTurley/ctf-solutions/tryhackme/tomghost/README.md

 Interesting, we can run /usr/bin/zip with no password as the root user.

-Make a zip file of the flag file root.txt
+Make a zip file and extract it to read the root.txt flag file.

 ```
 merlin@ubuntu:~$ sudo /usr/bin/zip ./flag.zip /root/root.txt